1 / 3

 Care Guide

-Classified as a noxious weed in several U.S. states; management focuses on reducing rhizome spread and seed production.
-Hand-pulling is effective in small infestations if all rhizome fragments are removed; fragments left in soil regenerate within 2–3 weeks.
-Mowing before seed maturity reduces seed production but does not eliminate rhizome-based spread.
-Repeated mowing 3–4 times per season for 2–3 years weakens rhizomes in some populations.
-Dense stands in pastures reduce forage availability and are avoided by cattle due to the acrid taste of the foliage.
-Revegetation with competitive perennial grasses after removal limits re-establishment from the soil seed bank.Pruning
+Listed as a noxious weed in several western and midwestern U.S. states and in several Canadian provinces; management focuses on reducing rhizome spread and seed production.
+Hand-pulling works in small infestations when all rhizome fragments are removed from the soil, since fragments left behind regenerate into new plants within 2-3 weeks.
+Mowing before seed maturity reduces seed production but does not eliminate rhizome-based lateral spread, and repeated mowing 3-4 times per season for 2-3 years weakens rhizomes in some populations.
+Dense stands in pastures reduce forage availability and cattle generally avoid the species because of the acrid taste of the foliage, which leaves the plant competitively advantaged in grazed paddocks.
+Revegetation with competitive perennial grasses after removal limits re-establishment from the residual soil seed bank.Pruning

-No pruning applicable in a horticultural sense.
-Cutting flowering stems to the basal rosette before seed set reduces dispersal.
-Plants resprout from rhizomes after cutting and may produce a second flowering flush.
-In managed meadow or pasture settings, mowing to 3–4 inches (8–10 cm) at early bloom stage prevents seed maturation.Pruning Schedule
+No pruning is applicable in a horticultural sense.
+Cutting flowering stems to the basal rosette before seed set reduces seed dispersal.
+Plants resprout from rhizomes after cutting and may produce a second flowering flush on lateral branches.
+In managed meadow or pasture settings, mowing to 3-4 inches (8-10 cm) at the early bloom stage prevents seed maturation and reduces seed bank input.Pruning Schedule

 J